2025 Tax Legislation Landscape

 A 2025 tax bill presents an opportunity to boost housing supply by:

-- Expanding the Low-Income Housing Tax Credit (LIHTC): Support the Affordable Housing Credit Improvement Act of 2023 (AHCIA) to finance up to 1.94 million additional affordable units over 10 years.
+- Expanding the Low-Income Housing Tax Credit (LIHTC): Enact the Affordable Housing Improvement Act of 2023 (AHCIA) to finance up to 1.94 million additional affordable units over 10 years.

 - Enacting the Workforce Housing Tax Credit Act: Establish a new tax credit, modeled on LIHTC, to produce affordable rental housing for households earning up to 100% of area median income.

-- Reinvigorating Opportunity Zones: NMHC supports provisions included in the Opportunity Zones Transparency, Extension and Improvement Act to maximize the potential of Opportunity Zones.
+- Reinvigorating Opportunity Zones: Support provisions included in the Opportunity Zones Transparency, Extension, and Improvement Act to maximize the potential of Opportunity Zones while also enhancing the incentive to promote the rehabilitation of existing properties.

 Oppose Counterproductive Revenue Offsets

 Critical real estate tax provisions are often identified as revenue-raisers to pay for federal spending increases.
-NMHC is urging Congress to reject the proposals that would reduce investment in apartments and ultimately limit the supply of housing, including those proposed in President Biden’s Fiscal Year 2025 Budget and subsequently that would:
+NMHC is urging Congress to reject proposals that would reduce investment in apartments and ultimately limit the supply of housing, including those that would:

-- Limit deferral of taxable gain from like-kind exchanges;
+- Eliminate deferral of taxable gain from like-kind exchanges;

 - Tax carried interest as ordinary income;

-- Tax unrealized capital gains at death; Require 100-percent recapture of depreciation deductions as ordinary income for real estate; and
+- Require 100-percent recapture of depreciation deductions as ordinary income for real estate; and